distributed-system-analysis/pbench/agent/containers/images/README.md

 Finally, there are "push" targets to copy the locally built and tagged images to a non-local container image repository.
-By default we use `docker://quay.io/pbench` (you can override that via an environment variable).
+By default we use `docker://quay.io/pbench` (you can override that via the environment variable `IMAGE_REPO`).
 We have separate push targets to allow the administrator of the container image repository to label the images based on what they have built in relation to what has been published already.
 The push targets are:

  * `push` - pushes all the images by their `<git commit ID>` tag, and their RPM version tag